Orpheum Theater Center

 Unfavorite 5 people favorited this theater

 Marshalltown is the birthplace of film stars Jean Seberg and Mary Beth Hurt.
-And because of this connection, in 1957, the theater was host to the US premiere of Jean Seberg’s “Saint Joan”.
+And because of this connection, in 1957, the theatre was host to the US premiere of Jean Seberg’s “Saint Joan”.

-The theater was closed by its previous operator, Fridley’s, in favor of their nearby multiplex.
+The theatre was closed by its previous operator, Fridley’s, in favor of their nearby multiplex.
 Concerned local residents have formed a non-profit to save the Orpheum Theatre.

-The group plans to purchase the theater and transform it into a multi-purpose community facility.
-When the Orpheum Theatre is reopened, it will show films, have lecture and symposium spaces, and feature a stage & screen museum (which will be located in the vacated rear area created during the theater’s late-1970’s twin conversion).
+The group purchased the theatre and transformed it into a multi-purpose community facility.
+It shows films, has lecture and symposium spaces, and features a stage & screen museum (which is located in the vacated rear area created during the theatre’s late-1970’s twin conversion).
 Renovation began in 2008 with completion in the summer of 2010.
+It was closed by 2021.

 Contributed by Jay Carollo & Nancy Adams-castle